ONE Gas (NYSE:OGS) Updates FY22 Earnings Guidance

 ONE Gas (NYSE:OGS – Get Rating) updated its FY22 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $3.96 to $4.20 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.10.
+The company provided earnings per share (EPS) guidance of $3.96 to $4.20 for the period, compared to the Thomson Reuters consensus estimate of $4.10.
 ONE Gas also updated its FY 2022 guidance to $3.960-$4.200 EPS.

-Several brokerages have commented on OGS.
-Mizuho lifted their price objective on shares of ONE Gas from $83.00 to $87.00 and gave the company a buy rating in a research note on Friday.
-Bank of America upgraded shares of ONE Gas from a neutral rating to a buy rating and set a $83.00 price objective for the company in a research note on Thursday, February 17th.
-UBS Group upgraded shares of ONE Gas from a neutral rating to a buy rating in a research note on Tuesday, November 2nd.
-TheStreet upgraded shares of ONE Gas from a c rating to a b- rating in a research note on Wednesday, December 29th.
-Finally, Morgan Stanley lifted their target price on shares of ONE Gas from $72.00 to $77.00 and gave the company an equal weight rating in a report on Tuesday.
-Three investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, ONE Gas has a consensus rating of Buy and a consensus price target of $81.17.
+A number of brokerages have issued reports on OGS.
+TheStreet upgraded ONE Gas from a c rating to a b- rating in a research note on Wednesday, December 29th.
+UBS Group upgraded ONE Gas from a neutral rating to a buy rating in a research note on Tuesday, November 2nd.
+Mizuho raised their price objective on ONE Gas from $83.00 to $87.00 and gave the company a buy rating in a research report on Friday.
+Morgan Stanley boosted their target price on ONE Gas from $72.00 to $77.00 and gave the stock an equal weight rating in a research report on Tuesday.
+Finally, Bank of America upgraded ONE Gas from a neutral rating to a buy rating and set a $83.00 price target for the company in a report on Thursday, February 17th.
+Three analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company has a consensus rating of Buy and an average target price of $81.17.

 The business also recently declared a quarterly dividend, which will be paid on Friday, March 11th.
 Investors of record on Friday, February 25th will be issued a dividend of $0.62 per share.
-The ex-dividend date is Thursday, February 24th.
-This is an increase from ONE Gas’s previous quarterly dividend of $0.58.
-This represents a $2.48 annualized dividend and a dividend yield of 3.06%.
-ONE Gas’s dividend payout ratio (DPR) is currently 60.73%.
+This represents a $2.48 annualized dividend and a yield of 3.05%.
+The ex-dividend date of this dividend is Thursday, February 24th.
+This is a positive change from ONE Gas’s previous quarterly dividend of $0.58.
+ONE Gas’s dividend payout ratio is presently 60.73%.

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-Mackenzie Financial Corp purchased a new position in shares of ONE Gas in the fourth quarter valued at $222,000.
-Public Employees Retirement System of Ohio lifted its stake in shares of ONE Gas by 12.1% in the 4th quarter.
-Public Employees Retirement System of Ohio now owns 3,218 shares of the utilities provider’s stock valued at $250,000 after purchasing an additional 347 shares in the last quarter.
-Guggenheim Capital LLC lifted its position in ONE Gas by 14.0% during the 4th quarter.
-Guggenheim Capital LLC now owns 7,607 shares of the utilities provider’s stock worth $590,000 after acquiring an additional 933 shares in the last quarter.
-LPL Financial LLC boosted its stake in shares of ONE Gas by 16.3% in the third quarter.
-LPL Financial LLC now owns 13,967 shares of the utilities provider’s stock valued at $885,000 after purchasing an additional 1,962 shares during the period.
-Finally, Thrivent Financial for Lutherans boosted its stake in shares of ONE Gas by 22.1% in the fourth quarter.
-Thrivent Financial for Lutherans now owns 17,069 shares of the utilities provider’s stock valued at $1,314,000 after purchasing an additional 3,085 shares during the period.
-79.20% of the stock is owned by hedge funds and other institutional investors.
+A number of large investors have recently added to or reduced their stakes in the stock.
+BlackRock Inc. grew its position in ONE Gas by 5.2% in the 4th quarter.
+BlackRock Inc. now owns 6,548,818 shares of the utilities provider’s stock valued at $508,124,000 after acquiring an additional 325,071 shares during the last quarter.
+Allianz Asset Management GmbH grew its position in shares of ONE Gas by 71.5% during the 4th quarter.
+Allianz Asset Management GmbH now owns 45,507 shares of the utilities provider’s stock worth $3,531,000 after buying an additional 18,973 shares in the last quarter.
+Deutsche Bank AG grew its position in shares of ONE Gas by 4.3% during the 4th quarter.
+Deutsche Bank AG now owns 67,245 shares of the utilities provider’s stock worth $5,217,000 after buying an additional 2,803 shares in the last quarter.
+California State Teachers Retirement System grew its position in shares of ONE Gas by 2.6% during the 4th quarter.
+California State Teachers Retirement System now owns 74,012 shares of the utilities provider’s stock worth $5,743,000 after buying an additional 1,889 shares in the last quarter.
+Finally, Parametric Portfolio Associates LLC grew its position in shares of ONE Gas by 22.5% during the 4th quarter.
+Parametric Portfolio Associates LLC now owns 108,294 shares of the utilities provider’s stock worth $8,403,000 after buying an additional 19,898 shares in the last quarter.
+Institutional investors own 79.20% of the company’s stock.

 ONE Gas, Inc engages in the provision of natural gas distribution services.
 It also offers natural gas to residential, commercial, industrial, and transportation customers.
 The company was founded in 1906 and is headquartered in Tulsa, OK.